 | Wellness/routine care | Not offered | Optional add-on |

-| Availability | All 50 states + DC | ~42 states + DC |
+| Availability | Manager licensed in all 50 states + DC; product/form availability varies | 41 states + DC in Lemonade's July 9, 2026 consumer FAQ |

 The deepest difference is the deductible: Lemonade's resets every year, while Trupanion's is paid once per condition and then never again for that condition — so the two designs quietly reward very different pets and spending patterns.